WWE Royal Rumble lineup: The match lineup and entrants lists for the Royal Rumble matches - Pro Wrestling Dot Net

 -Bray Wyatt vs. LA Knight in a Pitch Black match

-Powell’s POV: WWE hasn’t announced any specifics regarding the Pitch Black match aside from that it’s named after a flavor sold by one of their soda sponsors.
+Powell’s POV: The only Rumble related development from Monday’s Raw was the announcement that Hardy will perform the event’s theme song long.
+WWE hasn’t announced any specifics regarding the Pitch Black match aside from that it’s named after a flavor sold by one of their soda sponsors.
 Ricochet will face Top Dolla in a Rumble match qualifier on Friday’s Smackdown.
 The Rumble will be an all hands on deck event, as Roman Reigns, Brock Lesnar, Ronda Rousey, and Edge are all featured in the advertising.

 Be the first to comment